The BBC And Other News Outlets Are Relying On A Really Dubious Zimbabwean Twitter Account

-News organisations around the world, including the BBC, are relying on a deeply dubious Twitter account @zanu_pf for their coverage of an ongoing military intervention in Zimbabwe.
+News organisations around the world, including the BBC, are relying on a deeply dubious Twitter account for their coverage of an ongoing military intervention in Zimbabwe.

 There's no doubt that there is some form of military action underway in Zimbabwe, as confirmed by the appearances of military spokespeople on national TV.

-But foreign news organisations, struggling to report accurately, are relying heavily on a longstanding Twitter account run in the name and colours of Zanu-PF, the longstanding Zimbabwean governing party led by president Robert Mugabe.
+Foreign news organisations, struggling to report accurately, are relying heavily on @zanu_pf, a longstanding Twitter account run in the name and colours of Zanu-PF, the Zimbabwean governing party, led by president Robert Mugabe.

-BBC Radio 4's flagship Today programme quoted the account repeatedly, while it appeared in push alerts sent to millions of people and in many news stories.
+BBC Radio 4's flagship Today programme quoted the account repeatedly, and it appeared in push alerts sent to millions of people and in many news stories.

-The problem is that the unverified account with 55,000 followers has been regularly dismissed as a parody due to its bizarre and often inaccurate tweets.
+The problem is that the unverified account, which has 55,000 followers, has been regularly dismissed as a parody due to its bizarre and often inaccurate tweets.

-As long ago as 2012 it was dismissed as fake when it commented on claims Mugabe was dying, while in 2013 Zimbabwe's Southern Eye website claimed the real Zanu PF was "hunting for whoever uses the popular Twitter parody account".
+As long ago as 2012 it was dismissed as fake when it commented on claims Mugabe was dying, while in 2013, Zimbabwe's Southern Eye website claimed the real Zanu-PF was "hunting for whoever uses the popular Twitter parody account".

 At the very least it's unclear who controls the account and whether they represent anyone in the party.